 Helen Fielding – English Author and Screenwriter

-Helen Fielding won the British Book of the Year award for her novel Bridget Jones’s Diary and is one of the famous people who went to Oxford.
+Helen Fielding won the British Book of the Year award for her novel Bridget Jones’s Diary and is arguably one of the most beloved famous people who went to Oxford.
 The massive success of her book made her well-loved by her readers.
 On February 19, 1958, she was born at Morley, West Yorkshire.

 Helen graduated from St. Anne’s College, Oxford, with a Major degree in English.
 She started her career working for BBC’s news magazine called Nationwide in 1979.
 Eventually, she wrote her first novel Cause Celeb.